Statement Categories

 An Imperative Statement is a procedural instruction specifying an action to be taken during the program's execution.
 It provides the step-by-step process that the program should follow.

-For Example - ACCEPT, MOVE, INSPECT, STRING, UNSTRING, All statements without ERROR and EXCEPTION phases, etc.
+For Example - ACCEPT, MOVE, INSPECT, STRING, UNSTRING, and all statements without ERROR and EXCEPTION phases.

 Conditional Statements -

-A Conditional Statement refers to a statement that tests a condition and then executes one or more statements based on the result of that condition.
-It allows a program to choose the flow of execution between different paths based on the truth value (TRUE or FALSE) of a condition or set of conditions.
+A Conditional statement tests a condition and then executes one or more statements based on the result of that condition.
+It allows a program to choose the execution flow between different paths based on the truth value (TRUE or FALSE) of a condition or set of conditions.

-For Example - IF, EVALUATE, SEARCH, All statements with ERROR and EXCEPTION phases, etc.
+For example - IF, EVALUATE, SEARCH, and all statements with ERROR and EXCEPTION phases.

 Delimited scope statements -

-A Delimited Scope Statement has a clear beginning and end is marked by specific keywords.
-This type of statement helps in improving the readability and structure of programs by providing a clear scope of where a specific logic starts and ends.
+Delimited Scope Statement marks the statement ending by specific keywords.
+This type of statement improves the readability and structure of programs by providing a clear scope of where a particular logic ends.

 Explicit Scope terminators -

-Explicit scope terminators are used to mark the end of a statement or block of code.
-These are not common and specific only to the statement.
-For Example - END-IF, END-CALL, END-COMPUTE, etc.
+Explicit scope terminators mark the end of a statement or block of code.
+They are not common and are specific only to the statement.
+For example - END-IF, END-CALL, END-COMPUTE, etc.

 Implicit Scope terminators -

-Implicit scope terminator (.) uses to end the statement implicitly and is used to terminate all statements.
-For Example - Period (.).
+Implicit scope terminator (.) is used to end the statement implicitly and is used to terminate all statements.
+For example - Period (.).

 Compiler-directive statements -

-Compiler-directive statements provide instructions to the compiler about how the source program should be compiled.
+Compiler-directive statements provide instructions to the compiler about how to compile the source program.
 They don't impact the program exexution but instead it affect the compilation process.